chris-mega/chris-mega.github.io/content/home/about.md

 # Biography

 Hola!
 My name is Christian Melendez, I am a Computer Science student at the University of Manitoba.
-I love my family, technology, music and learn new things.
-I am interested in humanoid robotics and game animation
+I love my family, technology, music and learning new things.
+I am interested in humanoid robotics and game dev